 Imagine for a moment the vast network of mechanized transport around the globe: large trucks, buses, trains, airplanes, ships, all humming along purposefully.
-Now remove from that world all of the heavy duty equipment mechanics.
+Now remove from that world all of the heavy-duty equipment mechanics.
 Things don’t looks so rosy anymore.
 Without each of their specialized maintenance yards and repair facilities, those powerful machines are helpless.
 Drivers and managers are standing around, scratching their heads.
 Somewhere up in space, Captain Kirk barks into his communicator, “SCOTTY, I NEED THOSE ENGINES, NOW!”

 While the disappearance of all of our skilled mechanics is purely science fiction, it is impossible to overstate their importance to any transport business—not to mention construction, mining, logging, railroads, farming and many, many more industries.

-Unfortunately, good mechanics are not only valuable, they are vulnerable.
+Unfortunately, good mechanics are not only valuable, but they are also vulnerable.
 According to the Canadian Centre for Occupational Health and Safety fact sheet, mechanics face a number of safety risks, including physical hazards such as:

 • fire (potential risk from fuels and other flammable materials),,